July 18th 2016

 After having been granted entry into the compound the campers were able to visit their ancestral historical and religious heritage, arguably the epicenter of the conflict.
 After some prayed and others took pictures we moved on to the Nativity Church the place of Jesus’s tomb.
 The campers were shown around the complex and experienced the Jerusalem experience at it’s best.
 On their way out of the old city through Damascus Gate we ordered ka’k and falafel the traditional Jerusalemite breakfast to fill us up for our trip to Haifa a three-hour drive from Jerusalem.

-The campers passed the Bahai monument in Akka and after that they all changed into their swimming gear to have a refreshing dip in the Mediterranean Sea.
+The campers passed the Bahai monument in Haifa, and after that they all changed into their swimming gear to have a refreshing dip in the Mediterranean Sea.
 After a moment of leisure the campers had a hearty lunch and drove straight to Akka